rhomobile/rhomobile-docs/docs/en/edge/guide/camera.md

 </div>

 ### Retrieving the Image as DataUri
-In some cases you may want to store the image as a DataURI string instead of an actual file.
-This is useful when the image size required is a lower resolution and you may want to store it directly in a database.
-To accomplish this you need to first specify this using the `outputFormat` property before you execute the `takePicture` method.
+In some cases, you may want to store the image as a DataURI string instead of an actual file.
+This is useful when the image size required is a lower resolution and you want to store it directly in a database.
+To accomplish this you need to first specify output format you would like by using the `outputFormat` property.
+You should specify the ouptput format before you execute the `takePicture` method.
 The `imageUri` paramter of the callback of the `takePicture` method will contain the dataUri string representation of the image that was captured.

 <ul class="nav nav-tabs">
     <li class="active"><a href="#js5" data-toggle="tab">JavaScript</a></li>